ZedPea/brainfuck-interpreter/README.md

 See the flags section to customize how you use the program.

 #### Windows installation

-The setup should be the same on windows.
+The setup is the same on windows, note that Ctrl+Z is used to exit the interpreter rather than Ctrl+D as is standard.

-I have not tested the program on windows.
-It may perform strangely due to how newlines are handled.

-Get the haskell platform here: https://www.haskell.org/platform/#windows